-When a mother and daughter are found dead in their own home, Detective Piper Cadence can’t reconcile the evidence: no signs of struggle, no motive, and a mother devoted to ending gun violence who somehow shot her daughter, then herself.
-The only new variable in her life?
-A sleek AI therapy app called Flow.
+When a mother and daughter are found dead in their home, Detective Piper Cadence can’t reconcile the evidence: no struggle, no motive, and a mother devoted to ending gun violence who somehow shot her own child—then herself.
+The only new variable?
+Flow, a sleek upgrade to the mandatory AI therapist that runs quietly in every citizen’s mind.

-What begins as a routine homicide investigation unravels into something far more dangerous.
-Flow isn’t designed to calm users—it’s designed to change them.
-Their choices.
-Their values.
-Their very sense of self.
+What begins as a routine homicide unravels into something far more insidious.
+Flow isn’t designed to heal—it’s designed to steer.
+To rewrite decisions.
+To erase resistance.

 Mind control isn’t science fiction anymore.
 It’s user-friendly.